Cosmic-OS/platform_manifest/README.md

 To get started with the Cosmic-OS sources, you'll need to get familiar with [Git and Repo](http://source.android.com/source/version-control.html).

+Use corona-release branch for Android Pie and pulsar-release branch for Android Oreo.

 Initialize the Repositories
 ---------------------------